 The Slipping Away

-6 July – 7 September | FREE ENTRY
+6 July – 7 September 2019

 Gus Fisher Gallery stands on the city’s original shoreline.
-Overlooking Point Britomart, Shortland Street was the first main street in Auckland.
+Overlooking Point Britomart, Shortland Street was the first main street in Tāmaki Makaurau.
 The land beyond the gallery to the current shoreline is reclaimed wharf.
-The exhibition’s title refers to a place in Official Bay called The Slipping Away / Te Hororoa which was the site of a historic tragedy when part of a pā slipped into the sea causing a number of people to perish.
+The exhibition’s title refers to a place in Official Bay called the slipping away/te hororoa which was the site of a historic tragedy when part of a pā slipped into the sea causing a number of people to perish.
 This was seen as a bad omen and was thought to foretell the later invasion of Ngāti Whātua from the North West.
 The exhibition’s multifaceted title therefore refers to a physical place, a historic tragedy and a possible warning of things to come.

 Plastic pollution has now reached the deepest points of the Earth’s oceans.
 It exists seven miles beneath the surface in the Mariana Trench.
 As supermarkets ban single use plastic bags and images of sea life tangled in plastic waste fill social media feeds, is it possible to prevent what feels like an inevitable man-made destruction of our blue planet?
-Aotearoa New Zealand has over 15,000 kilometres of stunning coastline, yet as an island nation renowned for its natural beauty we collectively produce over five times the global daily waste average making it the 10th most wasteful nation in the world.
+Aotearoa New Zealand has over 15,000 kilometres of stunning coastline, yet as an island nation renowned for its natural beauty it produces over five times the global daily waste average making it the 10th most wasteful nation in the world.

 Recognising plastic pollution as the most devastating problem affecting our oceans, this exhibition advocates for a momentary pause to consider the value and meaning that Moana brings to our lives.